 To avoid any interruption in service, follow the payment instructions on your invoice.
 When we receive your payment, your subscription will return to an active state.

-Note: If it has been 5 days since you paid your invoice and you still see Expired due to non-payment, contact support.
+Note: If it has been 5 days since you paid your invoice and you still see Expired due to non-payment, contact the 21Vianet support team.

 What happens when my trial ends?